 Paper Casting with Springerle Molds

-The art of embossed paper using springerle molds dates back to the 14th century, with the oldest example in a German museum from the year 1510!
+The art of embossed paper using springerle molds dates back hundreds of years, with the oldest surviving example in a German museum from the year 1510!
 Paper casts can be used to decorate cards, gift tags, and wrapped presents; as ornaments; and as framed pieces of art.

 You will need: Acid Free 100% Cotton Linter (available on our online store); springerle molds of your choice; clean sponge; blender; tea strainer, and depending on the types of molds you choose, cutting board oil and a brush.

 1. Start with a piece of cotton linter the same size as the mold image.

 3. Soak in 3 c water for 5 minutes.
 Make sure the pieces are completely softened.
 It's important not to make the pieces too big, and to soak them until they are soft, so as not to damage your blender.